 Earthworks Plan Development

-An earthworks plan is to be developed by the geotechnical consultant prior to start of earthworks.
+Prior to start of earthworks, an earthworks plan is to be developed by an appropriately qualified geotechnical consultant and provided to the principal certifier prior to the commencement of works.

 Earthworks Plan Modifications

 The earthworks plan may require modification considering any subsequent geotechnical reports commissioned to address unforeseen geotechnical conditions encountered during the site preparation works.
+Any variations to the earthworks plan must be approved by the geotechnical consultant with the variations documented and provided to the principal certifier.

 Ground Disturbance

-No disturbance of ground is to occur beyond site boundaries.
+No disturbance of ground is to occur beyond site boundaries other than for the construction of the drainage easement required by the deferred commencement condition.
 A minimum buffer between site boundaries and the construction of retaining structures is to be recommended by the geotechnical consultant to ensure adjoining property is not adversely impacted upon by this development.

 Structural Design Amendments